loda-lang/loda-lang.github.io/list6.markdown

 * [A314941](https://oeis.org/A314941) ([program](/edit/?oeis=314941)): Coordination sequence Gal.3.41.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315019](https://oeis.org/A315019) ([program](/edit/?oeis=315019)): Coordination sequence Gal.6.320.5 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315020](https://oeis.org/A315020) ([program](/edit/?oeis=315020)): Coordination sequence Gal.4.76.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315032](https://oeis.org/A315032) ([program](/edit/?oeis=315032)): Coordination sequence Gal.4.72.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315033](https://oeis.org/A315033) ([program](/edit/?oeis=315033)): Coordination sequence Gal.5.129.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315034](https://oeis.org/A315034) ([program](/edit/?oeis=315034)): Coordination sequence Gal.6.323.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315036](https://oeis.org/A315036) ([program](/edit/?oeis=315036)): Coordination sequence Gal.4.122.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315050](https://oeis.org/A315050) ([program](/edit/?oeis=315050)): Coordination sequence Gal.5.140.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A315052](https://oeis.org/A315052) ([program](/edit/?oeis=315052)): Coordination sequence Gal.6.338.3 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315057](https://oeis.org/A315057) ([program](/edit/?oeis=315057)): Coordination sequence Gal.4.57.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315061](https://oeis.org/A315061) ([program](/edit/?oeis=315061)): Coordination sequence Gal.5.130.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A315075](https://oeis.org/A315075) ([program](/edit/?oeis=315075)): Coordination sequence Gal.6.350.2 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.